The Limits of Limited Commitment: Simple Commitment Structures

 By construction, the leader's Stackelberg payoff provides an upper bound for the payoffs attainable by the leader under any CST. \Cref{thm3} shows that the Cournot payoffs provide a corresponding lower bound for simple CSTs.
-The theorem also tells us that if an action is in the upper contour set of \emph{all} Cournot actions, then that action must be simply plausible.
+Moreover, \Cref{thm3} implies that if an action is in the upper contour set of \emph{all} Cournot actions, then that action must be simply plausible.
 The following corollary records these observations.

 \begin{corollary} All simply-plausible actions belong to the upper contour set of a Cournot action with respect to $U$.
-Any action in the intersection of these upper contour sets is simply plausible. \end{corollary}
+Furthermore, any action in the intersection of these upper contour sets is simply plausible. \end{corollary}

-We will see in the next section that the first part of the corollary ceases to be true beyond simple CSTs.
-On the other hand, relaxing the constraints imposed on simple CSTs (i.e., Property P and Property I) ensures the plausibility of any action belonging to the upper contour set of some Cournot action.
-By contrast, the example of \Cref{F:fig1} shows that an action may belong to the upper contour set of a Cournot action and fail to be simply plausible.